 Thank you, Mr. President.

-Brunei Darussalam thanks Sri Lanka for the presentation of their National Report.
+Brunei Darussalam thanks Sri Lanka for the presentation of its National Report.

 We are pleased to note the important steps taken by Sri Lanka to alleviate poverty in the country and commend the new relief measures that will extend to those most in need.
 These include financial support for elders and support for low income disabled persons.
 Brunei Darussalam welcomes this positive development, which ensures that no one is truly left behind.